nextcloud/documentation/developer_manual/basics/storage/database.rst

 .. code-block:: php

+    <?php
     $table->setPrimaryKey(['id']);

 4. Manually set the name of your indexes.
 It will help you to manipulate them if needed in the future.
-Note that the names of the index are "global" database wide in some DBs.
+Note that the names of the index are "global" database wide in some database platforms.
 So having generic names can create conflicts.

 .. code-block:: php

+    <?php
     $table->addUniqueIndex(['your', 'column', 'names', '...'], 'table_name_uniq_feature');

 Supporting more databases